 Athens is an amazing city to visit and explore.
 There is so much history in one city it can be a bit overwhelming.
 The city is easily accessible via the train system.
-You can move from one portion of town to another quickly.
-Like any big city you definitely want to be aware of your surroundings and hold onto your purse while riding the train system or walking through town.
-Athens is a friendly city but also a large city with pick pockets and other unsavory individuals.
+You can move from one portion of the town to another quickly.
+Like any big city, you definitely want to be aware of your surroundings and hold onto your purse while riding the train system or walking through town.
+Athens is a friendly city but also a large city with pickpockets and other unsavory individuals.

 Once you reach the top of the hill the views are amazing.
 If you can visit the Acropolis on your own you will have time to explore the entire area and take in the details of the buildings.

 When you walk down the hill you can easily jump on the on/off bus or continue walking in the city.